boulder-on/JPassport/README.md

 * The interface file passed to PassportFactory and all required Records must be exported by your module.

 Pointers as function returns only work in a limited fashion.
-Based on a C function declaration there isn't a way to tell exactly what a method is returning.
+Based on a C function declaration, there isn't a way to tell exactly what a method is returning.
 For example, returning int* could return any number of ints.
 There is little a library like JPassport can do to handle returned pointers automatically.
 The work-around is for your interface function to return MemorySegment.
 From there it would be up to you to decipher the return.

-Declaring your interface method to take MemorySegment objects allow you to manage all the data yourself (like JExtract).
+Declaring your interface method to take MemorySegment objects allows you to manage all the data yourself (like JExtract).

 ```